20+ Years Experience

 Trustees must also ensure that the trust assets are invested prudently and that the trust is managed in a cost-effective manner.

-They must also ensure that the trust is compliant with all applicable laws and regulations, and that the trust is managed in a manner that is appropriate for the trust.
+They must also ensure that the trust complies with all applicable laws and regulations and is managed appropriately.

 Establishing an EBT: Legal Requirements and Documentation

-For example, in the UK, one of the primary motivations for companies to set up EBTs is to give employee incentives and obtain tax advantages, while in the US, EBTs are utilised for government assistance programs such as SNAP, with eligibility criteria differing by state.
+In the UK, EBTs are often used for employee incentives and tax advantages, while in the US, they serve government assistance programs like SNAP, with eligibility criteria varying by state.

 Reporting to HMRC